abersheeran/rpc.py/README.md

 ## Limitations

-Currently, function parameters must be serializable by `json`.
+Currently, file upload is not supported, but you can do this by passing a bytes object.